sdfgeoff/wasm_minigames/website/src/cancel_the_load_animation.md

 # Cancel the load animation

-So, there's a load animation that's invoked when you click on a canvas.
-Using the example from the previous page:

-<canvas onclick="load(this.id)" id="trivial"></canvas>

-It loads continously.
+On this page, when clicking on a canvas, it sets the css style to "loading" which creates a load animation.
 To stop the load animation, the webassembly needs to change the classname of the canvas to "loaded" rather than "loading".
 To do this we need to access the DOM.

 You may have noticed that in the rust on the previous page the ID of the